 - Start by deciding the rough area you would like to go by checking for current cloud cover around the northern hemisphere.
 Infrared cloud maps from polar orbiting satellites will show you the total cloud cover over the last day or two, night and day.
 Ideally, you would want to look at historical cloud data for the dates of your planned trip, but this doesn’t seem to be reliably archived.
 So, take a look at maps such as the one at Wunderground.
 Or, for the Western Hemisphere only, there is good data available from the NOAA.
 This will hopefully give you an idea of the least cloudy areas to visit.

 - You can then check for light pollution using the map at CIRES.
+There is also some useful information and resources on determining light pollution on a more local level in this article from Night Sky Pix.

 - Finally, take a look at the moon phases for the nearest city to your chosen location to get an idea of which days would be optimal for aurora viewing.
 Ideally, you are looking for a time around a new moon, if for no other reason than you will see a lot more stars behind the aurora.